 - Organisation(s) that collect and manage the data

-Note that indicators from different datasets may not be directly comparable (see Challenge n°3 on page 8 of this section).
+Note that indicators from different datasets may not be directly comparable (Challenge n°3, this section, page 8).

 Download an example of indicator matrix in Excel format (based on the experience of Niger).